Linlithgow: Road

+Air

+The nearest airport is Edinburgh Airport.

 Buses

-Linlithgow is served by McGill's Scotland East bus service X38 between Edinburgh and Falkirk via Corstorphine, Kirkliston & Winchburgh.
+Linlithgow is served by McGill's Midland Bluebird bus service X38 between Edinburgh and Falkirk via Corstorphine, Kirkliston & Winchburgh.
 This service was previously operated by Lothian Country and before that it was operated by First Scotland East.

 Linlithgow is also served by the 31 which is operated by SD Travel and operates between Bathgate and Livingston via Linlithgow as well as small surrounding villages such as Torphichen, Philpstoun, Bridgend, Threemiletown and Ecclesmachan.

 Another service for Linlithgow operated by SD travel is the L1 which is a local town service that serves several housing estates around the town.

-Other services in the town include the F1 Which is operated by McGill's Scotland East on behalf of Falkirk council, the bus operates between Maddiston and Linlithgow via the small villige of Whitecross a small village a 30 minute walk from Linlithgow bridge.
+Other services in the town include the F1 Which is operated by Midland Bluebird on behalf of Falkirk Council, the bus operates between Maddiston and Linlithgow via the small villige of Whitecross a small village a 30 minute walk from Linlithgow bridge.